shavar67/show_search_demo/README.md

-## Flutter showSearch Demo
+##  Show Search Demo

-    This demo app will implement the showSearch() to enable searching within your app.
+    Enable searching in your app with the Search Delegate

 ### implementing the ShowSearchDelehate class